Press kits have been an important element of a band's promotion since the beginning of the modern music industry.

 After I added the link, I clicked “Settings” to increase the font size and make a minor adjustment to the way the button looked.
 However, you can make significant visual adjustments to buttons so they can suit your style.

 If you have a paid version of ConvertKit, you can instead drop in an embedded player from Soundcloud.
 To add special widgets like the link editor or HTML editor, click the plus sign when you create a line break.
-Other options include a photo gallery, a countdown timer, a video embed, product links, and more.
+Other options include a photo gallery, a countdown timer, a video embed, product links, tip jar links and more.

 Other elements I added to the Sundae Crush EPK included a few key points from our fact sheet, a quote from NPR about the record, links to the asset folders in our Dropbox, and our full bio.